mathworks-ref-arch/matlab-production-server-on-aws/releases/R2022a/README.md

 You are now ready to use MATLAB Production Server on AWS.

 To run applications on MATLAB Production Server, you need to create applications using MATLAB Compiler SDK.
-For more information, see [Deployable Archive Creation](https://www.mathworks.com/help/mps/ml_code/create-a-deployable-archive-for-matlab-production-server.html) in the MATLAB Production Server product documentation.
+For more information, see [Create Deployable Archive for MATLAB Production Server](https://www.mathworks.com/help/mps/ml_code/create-a-deployable-archive-for-matlab-production-server.html) in the MATLAB Production Server product documentation.

 # Additional Information